Segs/Segs/Projects/CoX/docs/README.md

 5. Using the piggtool located in the main SEGS folder, extract the BIN files from bin.pigg.

    SEGS requires that we extract bin.pigg to the `/data/bin/` folder.
 Open a command prompt console.
-Using the `cd` command, navigate to the SEGS folder, which should contain `piggtool.exe`.
+Using the `cd` command, navigate to the SEGS folder, which should contain `piggtool`.
 To confirm you are in the correct directory, simply enter `piggtool` in the console.
 If you receive a help menu about its usage, you are in the correct folder.
 Type the following into the console and press Enter:

    ```
    piggtool -x ./data/bin.pigg